Florida woman plotted husband's death for months before his friend shot him, indictment says

 FLORIDA WIDOW ARRESTED IN 2000 COLD-CASE MURDER OF HUSBAND

-The grand jury indictment accused Denise of conspiring with Brian Winchester, her husband’s best friend and her eventual husband, for more than nine months in order to kill him.
+The grand jury indictment accused Denise of conspiring with Brian Winchester, her husband’s best friend and her eventual husband, for more than nine months before Winchester shot him.
 Winchester allegedly helped Mike write a $1 million insurance policy six months before he disappeared, and later married his widow.

 The case had long been considered suspicious.
 Mike disappeared after he supposedly went duck hunting alone on a lake near Tallahassee.